-NYC Broadway Week in New York City – January 21-February 9
+NYC Broadway Week in New York City – January 18-February 13

-If you are looking for a full weekend of family winter fun, then make plans to attend this year’s Salmon River Winter Festival located in Pulaski in the Adirondacks.
+If you are looking for a full weekend of family winter fun, then make plans to attend this year’s Salmon River Winter Festival located in Pulaski in Oswego County.

-Show off your snowman building skills by entering their snowman contest.
-Do a little taste testing at the chili and wing competitions.
-The festival also features sled dogs, snow sculptures, and children’s activities.
+Show off your snowman-building skills by entering their snowman contest and do a little taste testing at the chili and wing competitions.
+The festival also features snow sculptures and children’s activities.

 For more information on this event, click here.